Year 3

 Geography

-Our Geography lessons will have the enquiry focus of 'Rivers and Land Use'.
+Our Geography lessons will have the enquiry focus of Land Use - Rivers.

-Year 3 will learn about topographical features of rivers and coasts, how the River Mersey has changed over time, how the water cycle works and where the rivers and coast lines of the UK are.
+Year 3 will learn what topographical features of a river and a coast are and the land around them.
+How the River Mersey has changed over time.
+How the water cycle works from mountain, to river, to sea and where the rivers and coast lines of the UK are.

 Science

-In Science we follow the Developing Experts Scheme our topic for this term is Plants.
-This unit covers: comparing the effects of different factors on plant growth, functions of different parts of a flowering plant and how they are used in phtosynthesis, investigate the way in which water is transported within plants, explore the part that flowers play in the life cycle, understand the pollination process and the ways in which seeds are dispersed and compare effects of different factors on plant growth.
+In Science, we follow the Developing Experts Scheme our topic for this term is Plants.
+This unit covers: comparing the effect of different factors on plant growth.
+Identify and describe the functions of different parts of a flowering plant and how they are used in photosynthesis.
+Investigate the way in which water is transported within plants.
+Explore the life cycle of flowering plants.
+Understand the pollination process and the ways in which seeds are dispersed.
+Compare the effect of different factors on plant growth.

 Art